 - To add or change the vehicle associated with the permit, log in online and click the “Vehicles” link at the top of the page.

 UNC Park & Ride permits are valid in all Park & Ride lots on a first-come, first-served basis.
 UNC Park & Ride lots may only be used by commuters (not living on campus) who are taking transit to access their work site or classroom.
 UNC Park & Ride lots are not intended for prime parking to access adjacent buildings or to store vehicles overnight.
 UNC Park & Ride permit eligibility is verified and any ineligible registrants will be notified to return their permit to the parking office.

 Regional Park & Rides

 GoTriangle and PART provide free Park & Ride lots along their bus routes for all riders!
 No permit is needed for the lots, however some lots are shared with businesses, so be sure to park in the designated area.
-Commuters coming from the Pittsboro area can park for free at Lowe’s, just off US 15-501 South, to catch the Chatham Transit Express (CT).
+Commuters from Chatham County can park for free in Siler City or Pittsboro to catch the Chatham Transit (CT) Express.

 Commuting employees and students (living outside of the Chapel Hill Transit service area) may qualify to ride PART or GoTriangle for free with a GoPass or the CT Express with a CT Annual Pass.